bgli100/INFO30005-CyberSecurity/README.md

     Rating system will show the rating of a comment, the rating of user and give "like" to add one rating for both the comment and user.
     1. view the rating of a comment: go to post page where there are some comments.
 Rating is shown next to the comment.
-    2. view the rating of a user: go to user profile page according to the step 3 in user management You Must log in
+    2. view the rating of a user: go to user profile page according to the step 3 in user management.
-    3. give like to a comment: click on like to a comment.
+    3. (You must log in) give like to a comment: click on like to a comment.
 You cannot give multiple like to a comment.

 4. Front page
     Router: index.js